 From Madison Vanderveen (@madiit), known for her dancing and lip syncing videos, to Hailey Sani (@hailsani), who also has a “TMI: questions girls are too afraid to ask boys” YouTube channel, TikTokers from around the world are posting videos in hopes that a combined audience of 23 million people will follow their positive examples.

 The updated AloneTogether hub includes tools on how to stay calm, stay connected and stay active, including a digital coloring book featuring the most memorable moments from MTV & VH1 reality shows.
-Audiences can access services to support emotional and physical wellness, find opportunities for connection, and learn actionable ways to combat negative feelings.
+Audiences can access services to support emotional and physical wellness and find opportunities for connection.

-While today’s MTV is nothing like Gen X’s music video channel, it has been at the forefront of mental health issues for decades.
-When Kurt Cobain shot himself in April 1994, MTV News anchor Kurt Loder was there, reading a breaking news report that he held in his hand.
+While today’s MTV is nothing like Gen X’s video channel, it has been at the forefront of mental health issues for decades.
+When Kurt Cobain shot himself, MTV News anchor Kurt Loder was there to read a breaking news report.

 In fact, the music channel’s coverage of the musician’s death would be the subject of a June 1994 article in the American Journalism Review, which quoted Jon Katz, the novelist and former media critic and CBS producer who was at New York magazine at the time: “There aren’t three teenagers in America saying, ‘Gee, the New York Times covered this thing better.’
 They’re saying, ‘MTV understands our culture.’”